CALENDAR: Today's legislative schedule

 COMMITTEES

 10 a.m.
-Senate Revenue and Taxation Committee, Old Supreme Court chamber.
+Senate State Agencies and Governmental Affairs Committee, Old Supreme Court chamber.
 10 a.m.
-Senate Education Committee, Room 207.
+House Education Committee, Room 138.

-10 minutes upon adjournment of the House, House State Agencies and Governmental Affairs Committee, Room 151.
+15 minutes upon adjournment, Senate Transportation, Technology and Legislative Affairs Committee, Room 207.

 SENATE